shapiromatron/hawc/docs/source/api.rst

         ids=hero_ids
     )

-The API for the R-client is roughly a mirror of the Python client, but may be lagging in features.
+Please note that the Python client is considered the reference implementation for a HAWC client and will include the latest features; the R client may be a little behind.

 API access
 ----------